rtsketo/SakuraStats/README.md

 ##### App Discription
 &nbsp;&nbsp;&nbsp;&nbsp;Sakura Stats is an app that focuses on gathering, processing and displaying player statistics of a clan and it can help determine which players are performing good in wars, which of them still have low level cards and which are inactive.

-&nbsp;&nbsp;&nbsp;&nbsp;The main feature the app offers is war data collection.
-Almost every related app or site out there offers a history of 10 wars per clan.
-In contrast, this app stores every war’s result it encounters in a local database, thus one can have player statistics for more than 10 wars (starting from the day the app was installed).
-In addition to that and based on those statistics, the app can predict the end result of each current war.
-The more wars are collected and stored, the more accurate the prediction it becomes!
+&nbsp;&nbsp;&nbsp;&nbsp;One the main unique features of the app is the war forecast, in which the app can predict with moderately accuracy the outcome of the current clan war.
+This could be useful in notifying your clanmates early of a potential loss and making then extra cautious when building a deck or playing the final battle.

 [[PlayStore]](https://play.google.com/store/apps/details?id=eu.rtsketo.sakurastats)
  [[1]](https://i.imgur.com/mAt0LnE.png)  [[2]](https://i.imgur.com/pyBMDuf.png)  [[3]](https://i.imgur.com/KKm89AT.png)